 India’s biggest multinational conglomerate, Reliance Industries seems to be ready for another game-changer after the success of its telecom arm Reliance Jio.
-The oil major has filled its coffers with new investment funds to make Jio ‘debt-free’ and create a kitty of reserve for future projects.
+The oil major, Reliance has filled its coffers with new investment funds to make Jio ‘debt-free’ and create a kitty of reserve for future projects.
 With the recent fundraising rally, the net worth of Reliance Industries Limited (RIL) chairman Mukesh Ambani has surpassed that of renowned investor Warren Buffet and Tesla founder, Elon Musk.

 Reliance Jio was soft-launched in 2015 for testing and use within the corporate environment of RIL.
 It was made available to employees and partner service providers who tested the beta version.
 The operator services were made public on 5 September 2016, hence marking the start of Reliance Jio, India’s biggest cellular network operator.
 As of December 2019, Jio holds the biggest market share in cellular services pan India.

 According to India’s richest man and RIL chairman Mukesh Ambani, Jio was the brainchild of his daughter Isha Ambani who complained of slow internet speed at their Mumbai residence.
 Jio started with the aim of acquiring big chunks of market share and giving data and voice call services at prices that were unimaginable.

 Jio changed the way India lived.
 By offering free data and voice calls during the launch period, the telecom startup acquired its founding user base.
 It then partnered with various other service providers to give users more convenience in a single package.
 Existing service providers like Idea, Airtel, Vodafone, and the state-run BSNL were forced to change their pricing to give competition to Jio.
 The competition could be judged by the fact that two big cellular operators in India, namely, Idea and Vodafone had to merge their businesses to survive the Reliance Jio impact.